fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 ```

 * If the dependency was resolved using git (`resolution` will have `type: git` attribute),
-Fossa will use provided `repo` and `commit` attribute to analyze this dependency.
+FOSSA will use provided `repo` and `commit` attribute to analyze this dependency.

 ```yaml
     # FOSSA will use `commit` and `repo` to analyze the this dependency.